mq-cah/ANZPHN/_posts/2024-01-23-pcyc_and_the_past.md

   - sport
 classes: wide
 ---
-taylahevans:
-  name: "Taylah Evans"
-  bio: "Taylah Evans (she/they) is a recent MRes graduate and sessional teaching academic in the Department of History and Archaeology at Macquarie University.
-Taylah's research focuses on the campaign and appointment of women police in Australia.
-When not researching, Taylah enjoys reading and writing historical fiction."
-  avatar: assets/images/people/bio-photo.jpg
-  links:

 # PCYC and Memory
 In 2022, I completed my Masters of Research which focused on the appointment of women police in NSW.
 After a long year of delving into the history of policing in Australia a friend approached me asking what I knew about the Police Citizen’s Youth Club (PCYC).
 At the time, my only exposure to the club was my Tuesday night social netball team, but as someone who is interested in the historical dimension of policing, the history of PCYC certainly captured my attention.
 I was initially drawn to this project when thinking about the role of police in community led sports and what this meant for youth justice both in a historical context but also a contemporary one.
 However, once I began my research I became increasingly interested in the clubs and their relationships to their local communities.
 In particular, I was fascinated by how previous members of PCYC construct and mobilise a sense of a shared past.